SubMishMar/lidar_camera_calib/README.md

 4. Nerian Karmin2 Stereo Camera <-> Ouster-64 Channel Lidar
 5. Nerian Karmin2 Stereo Camera <-> Velodyne-32 (VLP-32C) Channel Lidar

+The frontend can be finicky about the sensors used but the mathematics in the backend remains the same.
+One can use our backend with their own sensor specific frontend which published lines and planes, from both the sensing modalities, as our front-end does.
 ## Software requirements
 The code-base is implemented and tested on Ubuntu 16.04 systems running ROS-Kinetic.
 Other requirements are:
 1. Point Cloud Library 1.7